 After spring training, the newlyweds moved to Kansas City and Ora secured a teaching job.
 Buck returned to his familiar first base position for the Monarchs, who played the Newark Eagles in the World Series.
 The series went back and forth and concluded with a Game Seven in Newark before 7,500 fans.
 O’Neil, never a power hitter, hit his second home run of the series in the sixth inning to tie the score, 1-1.29 Newark won the tight contest, 3-2, their only Negro League championship.
 Wilkinson, who had created the franchise in 1920, sold out his ownership shares to long-time partner Tom Baird, who then named the 36-year-old O’Neil as player-manager.30 Traveling secretary Dizzy Dismukes helped Buck understand his new role as “some guys need pats on the back, some guys need kicks in the butt, and some guys just plain need to be left alone,” O’Neil said.
 “And some guys need all three.”31

 O’Neil guided the Monarchs to the Negro American League championship, winning the first half of their season while Birmingham won the second half.
-They played each other in a seven-game series, won by Birmingham, which went on to lose the final Negro League World Series to the Homestead Grays.
+They played each other in a seven-game series, won by Birmingham, which went on to win the final Negro League World Series over the Homestead Grays.

 The Negro National League folded that offseason.
 The Monarchs were still successful into the early 50s, but by then the existing Negro American League was a shell of its former greatness.
 To survive, clubs needed to act as minor league teams, discovering young talent they could then sell to major league teams for profit.
 Besides handling expenses, schedules, travel arrangements and personnel matters, O’Neil now needed to become a scout to keep the team afloat.
 Integration meant newspapers provided very little coverage of the Negro Leagues, which were greatly depleted.

 “Toward the end,” O’Neil recalled of his last years in Kansas City, “the league got so raggedy that I used myself as a pitcher.”
 After winning his first game, he started himself again the next day.
 “Buck O’Neil the pitcher might still be out there if Buck O’Neil the manager hadn’t taken him out after goodness knows how many runs and just a few innings.”36 In 1955, Baird sold the Monarchs to Ted Rasberry, who turned the club into a barnstorming team based out of Michigan.
 The Philadelphia Athletics moved to Kansas City the same year, so now local baseball fans had a major league team to cheer for.
-O’Neil managed the West squad at the annual All-Star game of the Negro American League five times in six years from 1950 to 1955.37
+For at least a three-year period (1953-1955), O’Neil managed the West squad at the annual All-Star game of the Negro American League.37

 O’Neil was signed to scout for the Chicago Cubs at the end of the 1955 season.
 He would focus on the South, looking for African-American players who would feel at ease with his visits.
 He would also work with players during spring training as well as drive around in his Plymouth Fury looking for talent wherever his hunches would lead him.
 Whereas today scouting is based on statistics and advanced analytics, O’Neil depended on his instincts, which led him to some excellent and even legendary players.